Smyerk84/ActiveDirectoryLab/README.md

 <h2>Notes</h2>

 For this lab ONLY we will use Password1 for everything password related, do not use in real life.
 Right Ctrl, delete is our default Ctrl Alt Del to sign into Server 19.
-Host Key (R ctrl) + home will bring up a menu bar where you can customize screen mode etc. As this lab progresses and about the halfway point, we will assume the user is becoming familiar with Win19 server and server manager with enough repetitions so we will decrease the number of screenshots for visual aid but still give a full typed walk though.
-VM=Virtual Machine.
+Host Key (R ctrl) + home will bring up a menu bar where you can customize screen mode etc. As this lab progresses and about the halfway point, we will assume the user is becoming familiar with Win19 server and server manager with enough repetitions so we will decrease the number of screenshots for visual aid but still give a full typed walk though. <b>PowerShell script to create users sourcecode=github.com/joshmadakor1/AD_PS/archive/master.zip</b>.
+We will later use this source code address to type in DC's Internet Explorer so we can unzip it in DC's desktop for use.
+IE=Internet Explorer VM=Virtual Machine.
 APIPA=Automatic Private IP Addressing.
 DNS=Domain Name System.
 AD=Active Directory.
 AD DS=Active Directory Domain Services.
 NIC=Network Interface Card.
 OU=Organizational Unit.
 RAS=Remote Access Server.
 NAT=Network Address Translation